leobudima/elogii-blog/content/hvac-dispatching-best-practices.md

 Dispatchers must have a thorough awareness of what goes into each type of job.

-If you haven't worked as a technician before, you may need to shadow your technicians in order to understand their job.
+If you haven't worked as a technician before, you may need to shadow your technicians to understand their job.

 Some simple jobs like minor repairs might only take 15 to 20 minutes.